github/docs/content/codespaces/developing-in-codespaces/using-github-codespaces-in-visual-studio-code.md

 ## Prerequisites

-To develop in a codespace directly in {% data variables.product.prodname_vscode_shortname %}, you must install and sign into the {% data variables.product.prodname_github_codespaces %} extension with your {% data variables.product.product_name %} credentials.
-The {% data variables.product.prodname_github_codespaces %} extension requires {% data variables.product.prodname_vscode_shortname %} October 2020 Release 1.51 or later.
+To develop in a codespace directly in {% data variables.product.prodname_vscode_shortname %}, you must install and sign into the {% data variables.product.prodname_codespaces %} extension with your {% data variables.product.product_name %} credentials.
+The {% data variables.product.prodname_codespaces %} extension requires {% data variables.product.prodname_vscode_shortname %} October 2020 Release 1.51 or later.

-Use the {% data variables.product.prodname_vscode_marketplace %} to install the [{% data variables.product.prodname_github_codespaces %}](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension.
+Use the {% data variables.product.prodname_vscode_marketplace %} to install the [{% data variables.product.prodname_codespaces %}](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension.
 For more information, see [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) in the {% data variables.product.prodname_vscode_shortname %} documentation.

 {% mac %}